 - Four-star Euro NCAP safety rating

-When it comes to comfort, the Citroen C3 is high in the supermini class.
+When it comes to comfort, the Citroen C3 is one of the better superminis.
 Supple suspension means it floats over all but the very biggest potholes.
-Rear seats are a little tight on legroom, but the 300-litre boot is a useful size, if a little difficult to load because of a high boot lip.
-The C3 copes with motorways and fast roads as well as many larger cars, and most of the line-up is well equipped.
-It's worth noting that the interior and quality of this car is significantly better than its predecessor's, which lacked any premium feel.
+The rear seats are a little tight for legroom, but the 300-litre boot is a useful size, if a little difficult to load because of a high boot lip.
+The C3 copes with fast roads and motorways as well as many larger cars, and most of the line-up is well equipped.
+It's worth noting that the interior finish and quality of this car is significantly better than its predecessor's, which didn’t feel very upmarket.

 The Citroen C3 is available with a wide range of petrol and diesel engines, which are highly economical so long as you avoid the thirsty 1.6-litre petrol.
-Every diesel returns over 70mpg and most are also tax-exempt.
+Every diesel returns over 70mpg and most are also exempt from road tax.
 VT, VTR+ and Exclusive trim levels are available, but with no air-con, side airbags or electronic stability control, the VT is very basic.
-The mid and top trim levels are better-equipped, but can’t match more tech-focussed cars like the Volkswagen Polo which offers a touch-screen infotainment system.
+The middle and top-spec trim levels are better equipped, but can’t match more technology-focused cars like the Volkswagen Polo, which offers a touchscreen infotainment display.